Private foundation

-A private foundation is a tax-exempt organization that does not rely on broad public support and generally claims to serve humanitarian purposes.
+A private foundation is a tax-exempt organization that does not rely on broad public support and is typically setup to serve humanitarian purposes.

-Unlike a charitable foundation, a private foundation does not generally solicit funds from the public or have the legal requirements and reporting responsibilities of a registered non-profit or charitable foundation.
+Unlike a charitable foundation, a private foundation generally does not solicit funds from the public or have the legal requirements and reporting responsibilities of a registered non-profit or charitable foundation.
 Not all foundations engage in philanthropy; some private foundations are used for estate planning purposes.

-Description

-One of the characteristics of the legal entities existing under the status of "Foundations" is a wide diversity of structures and purposes.
-Nevertheless, there are some common structural elements that are the first observed under legal scrutiny or classification.